Ikan14/DIY-DAP-walkman-style/README.md

 ## Project Preview

 ## 3D model
-Bwlow here is the full CAD assembly of the project, the .STEP files on the /CAD Folfer
+Bwlow here is the full CAD assembly of the project, the .STEP files on the /CAD Files Folder

 ## Wiring Diagram
 Shows how the ESP32 connect or wired with the DAC and other components